tenzir/tenzir/rfc/002-fault-tolerance/README.md

   have a comparison, a list of writes on success and a list of writes on failure

 - Watches are possible on single keys and prefixes in the key-space, which would allow us to model our use-case naturally.
+Importantly, key updates are streamed to the client, allowing a gap-free observation of changes in the key-space.

 - Etcd comes with a gRPC API, making it easy to embed for us.
 We're already depending on gRPC transitively via Apache Arrow (cf. Flight).